maddevsio/mad-telegram-standup-bot/README.md

 Supported languages: English(default), Russian

-Add @SimpleStandupBot to your telegram channel to start using it right away
+Add @SimpleStandupBot to your telegram channel to start using it right away.
+IMPORTANT NOTE: First you should run the code, then add bot to a channel, only then it would work as expected

 ## Bot Skills